普通视图

 Funding and Duration

-• Disbursement: 50% at startupon signature of a grant agreement between DARIAH and the Lead Institution, 30% upon successful mid-term report and review, 20% upon successful completion
+- Disbursement: 50% upon signature of a grant agreement between DARIAH and the Lead Institution, 30% upon successful technical mid-term report which needs to be delivered 12 months after the signature of the grant agreement, 20% upon successful final technical and financial report which needs to be delivered 6 weeks before the end of the grant agreement.

 How to Apply